Why You Should Care About FASB 842 Lease Accounting Changes

 For others—whether it is the majority or the laggards—the second half of 2017 is when they get serious.
 Early adopters have already upgraded or implemented lease administration software to enable FASB 842 compliance.
 Accruent’s system has been audited to ensure that our calculations are correct and schedules run correctly.

 For smaller companies, both the time pressure and the impact of the new FASB standard to their business will affect how quickly they update their processes and systems.
 Smaller companies need to think about the number of leases they have and how much these FASB changes will affect their financials.

-- automate your processes
+- Automate your processes.

-- review business controls (e.g., validating rents and finding errors)
+- Review business controls (e.g., validating rents and finding errors).

-- find a system to help your organization become more efficient
+- Find a system to help your organization become more efficient.

-Historically, Finance didn’t think a lot about lease administration software; they would just receive reports from lease administrators.
+Historically, Finance did not think a lot about lease administration software; they would just receive reports from lease administrators.
 With this new standard, Finance must bring all these leases and all these operating expenses onto their balance sheet which substantially changes how they calculate and report their numbers, how they amortize, etc.

 Now, Finance needs a system to solve the issue of compliance with this new accounting standard.
-The key stakeholders may still be lease administrators and IT, but they’re not the decision makers.
+The key stakeholders may still be lease administrators and IT, but they are not the decision makers.
 The decision maker is the CFO or the Controller who wants to ensure the system meets the FASB standard.
 These decision maker(s) need to confirm that IT can support the system and lease administrators can use the system to do their jobs.

 That said, the impact of FASB goes beyond Finance.
 Those in your organization who make lease decisions must think about the downstream effects of their decisions.
 Human Resources must review bonus calculations.
 Real Estate must be incentivized to make good decisions.
 Investor Relations must explain the impact of the FASB changes to investors.
 Of course, communication across your organization will be imperative.